What is a CPAP Machine? Discover the Best CPAP Machines for a Good Night's Sleep

 Untreated sleep apnea can result in several complications, including:

-CPAP machines are also useful in treating premature infants with underdeveloped lungs.
+CPAP machines can also be useful in treating premature infants with underdeveloped lungs.

 Who Needs A CPAP Machine?